pspiagicw/groom/README.md

 ### Config file

 - Requires a simple `groom.toml` file in the project root.
-- `groom` should automatically find a `groom.toml` file in the parent directory.
+- `groom` automatically recurses to the project root to find a `groom.toml` file.
 - A global `[variables]` section for user variables.
 - They support inline variable substition.